Annual Student Research Paper and Project Contest

 Judges, instructors, and winners are invited to attend the Women's Studies Student Awards Ceremony during Women’s History Month.

-Please contact Women’s Studies at 414-229-5918 with any questions, for details about the submission process and the Awards Ceremony, and for the submission deadline.
+Please contact Women’s Studies at 414-229-5918 with any questions, for details about the submission process and the Awards Ceremony.